jules-lsm/jules-lsm.github.io/user_guide/doc/source/namelists/jules_soil_biogeochem.nml.rst

       Switch to include biogenic heating of soil carbon decomposition.

      TRUE
-         Include the release of heat associated with soil carbon decomposition on soil temperature.
+         Include the impact of the release of heat associated with soil carbon decomposition on soil temperature.

      FALSE
-         Not releasing the heat associated with soil carbon decomposition on soil temperature.
+         Impact of the heat associated with soil carbon decomposition on soil temperature.

-     .. note:: If (:nml:mem:`l_q10` = TRUE) the a peak in the dependence of respiration on soil temperature (Equation 4.4 and Figure 4.1, Catherine Luke PhD thesis) will be included eliminating the problem of unrealistic high soil temperature.
-Representing the reduction in microbial respiration when the temperatures are very high.
+     .. note:: If (:nml:mem:`l_q10` = TRUE) then a peak in the dependence of respiration on soil temperature (Equation 4.4 and Figure 4.1, Catherine Luke PhD thesis) will be included.
+As the soil temperature increases above this peak the microbial respiration begins to reduce with any additional increase.

      .. seealso::
         References: